keen/keen-cli/README.md

   keen version               # Print the keen-cli version
 ```

-You should see information about available commands.

 If `keen` can't be found there might be an issue with your Ruby installation.
-If you're using [rbenv](https://github.com/sstephenson/rbenv) try running `rbenv rehash` after installation.
+In that case check out [rbenv](https://github.com/sstephenson/rbenv).
+If you're already using `rbenv` and `keen` still can't be found try running `rbenv rehash` after installation.

 ### Environment configuration